-That season the Cavaliers went 8-4 during the regular season, finished second in the ACC's Coastal Division with a 5-3 mark and played Auburn in the 2011 Chick-fil-A Bowl.
+In 2011, he led Virginia to one of its most outstanding seasons as the Cavaliers went 8-4 during the regular season, finished second in the ACC's Coastal Division with a 5-3 mark and played Auburn in the 2011 Chick-fil-A Bowl.
 The Cavaliers were one win from advancing to the ACC's Championship game.

 The Virginia turnaround featured four games that the team won in the final seconds.
 Along the way the Cavaliers became the first college football program to ever win road games at Miami and Florida State in the same season on the way to UVa being ranked in the Associated Press Top-25 poll for the first time since the 2007 season.

 Since taking over the Virginia program London has worked tirelessly to build relationships with the University's faculty and staff, alumni and former players, fans and supporters and the region's high school coaches.
 He has made dozens of appearances, spoke at clinics and been readily available to the media.
-He did not just wait for constituents to come to Virginia, he actively took the Cavalier program to the public.

-London embraced a groundbreaking 18-episode television production entitled "The Building of a Program" that gave an all-access look at UVa football.
 He has had the team hold spring practices and coaches clinics across the state, including in Virginia Beach to build support and interest in one of the state's most fertile recruiting areas.

 • Go to Class